devbisme/skidl/docs/index.md

 set_default_tool(SKIDL)  # Now SKiDL is the default library format.
 ```

-You can select the directories where SKiDL looks for parts using the
+You can select the directories where SKiDL looks for parts or footprints using the
-`lib_search_paths` dictionary:
+`lib_search_paths` or `footprint_search_paths` dictionaries, respectively:

 ```py
 lib_search_paths[SKIDL] = ['.', '..', 'C:\\temp']